Our new SOF TACP Flags are in – get yours quickly.

 Please consider donating to the TSgt Rivas Memorial Fund – 100% of the donations will go directly to the family.

-We are now accepting pre-orders for TACP Flags.
+Our TACP Flags are in stock.
 The last round sold out in less than 2 weeks – order now!

 $100 + $10 Shipping/Handling

 Lt Col Michael “Petey” Arnold is participating in numerous races this year – with a full combat load.
 With around 100 lbs of gear, Petey is raising money for the TACP Association and increasing the awareness of the sacrifices made by TACPs and their families.

 Please support his efforts – Petey, thanks for your dedication and your outstanding service.